SoPraFS20-Group16/sopra-fs20-group-16-client/README.md

 - [Home](src/components/home/Home.js) This is the place where you can hang out with the other participants.
 What stands out here is the interactive map provided by [Mapbox](https://www.mapbox.com/).
-On this map, every registered user is shown, as long as he accepted the location-sharing option in the registration process.
-After deeply analysing the map, the lobby creator has the option to actually start the game when she/he wants to.
+On this map, every registered user is shown, as long as she/he accepted the location-sharing option in the registration process.
+After analysing the map, the lobby creator has the option to actually start the game when she/he wants to.
+This requires the presence of at least two players if bots are disabled.

 - [Board](src/components/board) The heart of the frontend is the board.
 It is the key component, on which the players actually play the game and make their turns on.
 It consists of 19 tiles in the shape of a hexagon.
 Also, the multiple tiles hold